np-overflow/handbook/docs/introduction/roles.md

 ## Operations

-### Secretary-Operations

-- Takes attendance for all Overflow activities
+- Takes charge of planning logistics needed for events like HackIT or ByteHackz
 - Takes minutes during Overflow meetings
 - Manages financial procedures and assets, such as collation of purchase requests, reimbursements and budgeting, and stock-taking of assets (usually done together with tech team for tech-related assets)
 - Takes care of and organises all Overflow documents